 The initial input from the PAC and public allowed the planning team to evaluate each alternative for the airside and landside portions of the Airport using the criteria described.
 As a result, a combined preliminary recommended alternative was developed based on the highest ranking airside and landside alternatives.
-As shown in Table 5.10, Alternative 3 - Centralizing, and Alternative 5 - MAP Development received the same overall score.
+As shown in Table 5.10, landside Alternative 3 - Centralizing, and landside Alternative 5 - MAP Development received the same overall score.
 As a result, the detailed evaluation was relied upon to determine the recommended alternative.
 Based on the scale of benefits provided by these two alternatives, specifically the higher degree of benefit to the categories Development Costs, Job Creation, Financial Sustainability, and Conforms to the City's Goals (refer to Table 5.7, for more details), Alternative 5 - MAP Development was chosen as the basis for the landside portion of the recommended alternative.
-As shown in Table 5.9, Alternative 3 was the highest ranked alternative and therefore was used as the basis for the airside portion of the recommended alternative.
-Therefore, landside Alternative 5 and airside Alternative 3 formed the initial combined recommended alternative.
+As shown in Table 5.9, airside Alternative 3 was the highest ranked alternative and therefore was used as the basis for the airside portion of the recommended alternative.
+As a result, landside Alternative 5 and airside Alternative 3 formed the initial combined recommended alternative.
 However, based on the detailed alternatives evaluation and input from the PAC, the public and the City, components were altered or brought in from other alternatives to develop the highest value and most cohesive recommended preferred alternative.
-These alterations are detailed as follows:
+The resulting Recommended Preferred Alternative was presented to the City for final review and approval.
+The City sought the feedback of the Airports Advisory Committee (AAC) and the AAC took action approving the preferred alternative (with certain conditions).
+The final alterations are detailed as follows: